prl-mushr/mushr-website/content/tutorials/noetic_first_steps.md

 ## Setup Docker & Install MuSHR stack
 Now we are going to install MuSHR.
 Fortunately, robot setup is similar to the simulation setup.
 Follow the following from the [noetic quickstart tutorial](/tutorials/noetic_quickstart).
 - **Installing Docker**
+  - IMPORTANT NOTE: Only install **docker-compose** as the nvidia-docker/docker is pre-installed for the specific hardware
 - **Installing MuSHR Docker Container**
+  - NOTE: when ask "Are you installing on robot and need all the sensor drivers? (y/n)" respond "y" so that the sensor drivers are installed.

 Unlike simulation, visualization usually is run on a separate computer (though you can install Foxglove on the robot).
 From the [noetic quickstart tutorial](/tutorials/noetic_quickstart) complete the following steps on your separate visualization computer.